brkline/FSND/projects/03_coffee_shop_full_stack/starter_code/backend/README.md

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

+## Configure Environment Variables

+In `./backend/src/auth/auth.py`, it attempts to retrieve the Auth0 information from environment variables.
+Make sure you set the following environment variables before running the application.

+1. `AUTH0_DOMAIN`
+2. `API_AUDIENCE`

 ## Running the server

 From within the `./src` directory first ensure you are working using your created virtual environment.